curl/curl/docs/INTERNALS.md

   `->closure_handle` is described in the `connectdata` section.

-  The libcurl source code generally use the name `multi` for the variable that points to the `Curl_multi` struct.
+  The libcurl source code generally uses the name `multi` for the variable that points to the `Curl_multi` struct.

 <a name="Curl_handler"></a>